 Alignment Beginning to Emerge

-Aligning the existing reporting frameworks for a consolidated reporting effort is no small feat, as the list of entities is long and varied.
+Aligning existing ESG reporting frameworks for a consolidated reporting effort is no small feat, as the list of entities is long and varied.
 But the various authorities, boards, and committees that have been developing these reporting frameworks have been focused, thankfully, on collaboration and alignment.

 For example, the European Union has been working on the Corporate Sustainability Reporting Directive (CSRD), which will enhance and replace the Non-Financial Reporting Directive.
 In developing the reporting standards for the CSRD, the EU consulted and sought convergence with: